-THEATRE ELECTIVES

-Theatre electives do not meet NCAA core requirements.
+THEATRE ELECTIVES Theatre electives do not meet NCAA core requirements.
 Please see page 10 for more information.

-INTRODUCTION TO ACTING (♦♦ or ♦♦♦)

-Credit 0.5; Semester; Grades 9, 10, 11, 12

-Prerequisite: None

-Course Objectives: This lively class is suited for all students who would like to be more comfortable in front of others.
-Whether you are actively involved in Wolfpack Theatre or just want to be less nervous, reserved, or shy this is the perfect class for you.
-Starting off with fun and supportive group activities you will gradually work your way to scene work, stage combat, and the basic terminology used in theatre.
-Through reading and viewing plays you will develop a greater knowledge and appreciation for the art and discipline of theatre.

-ACTING & STAGE PRODUCTION (♦♦ or ♦♦♦)

-Credit 0.5; Semester; Grades 9, 10, 11, 12

-Prerequisite: Intro to Acting or Instructor's Approval

-Course Objectives: Students will further develop their character portrayal skills and discipline required of the actor.
+INTRODUCTION TO ACTING (♦♦ or ♦♦♦) Credit 0.5; Semester; Grades 9, 10, 11, 12 Description: The foundational class for all acting classes.
+A variety of theatre exercises along with scene work will be used to develop the skills needed for character portrayal.
+Students will study the technical aspects of theatre.
+Reading, viewing, and analyzing plays will be used to develop an understanding of the discipline required for theatre and to develop an appreciation for theatre as an art.
+Objectives include demonstrating knowledge and competent performance of theatrical arts concepts and skills.
+Students will explore the use of body, voice, and mind (feelings) in the development of character portrayal.
+This is a gateway course to upper-level theatre courses.
+ACTING & FILM PRODUCTION SEM 1 & SEM 2: GTV (♦♦ or ♦♦♦) Credit 0.5; Semester; Grades 10, 11, 12 Prerequisite: Intro to Acting OR Speech Workshop OR Debate Workshop OR Waiver from GTV Instructor Description: GTV combines journalism, marketing and acting into a lab environment.
+The students in class will create film segments for the announcements including trailers, small films and documentaries.
+Sketch performances, vocal work, acting for camera and editing will be included.
+Note: Students may take this course more than once with a Theatre teacher's signature.
+ACTING & STAGE PRODUCTION SEM 1 & SEM 2 (♦♦ or ♦♦♦) Credit 0.5; Semester; Grades 9 (Sem 2 only), 10, 11, 12 Prerequisite: Intro to Acting or Instructor's Approval Description: Students will further develop their character portrayal skills and discipline required of the actor.
 A variety of monologue and ensemble performances, along with experiences to assist the actor in analyzing a script and understanding the role of the actor in the production process will be used to further instill the concept of theatre as an art.
 Objectives include demonstrating knowledge and competent performance of theatrical arts concepts and skills.
 Students will participate in a Wolfpack Theatre Company production utilizing class time to produce a show.
 Note: Students may take this course more than once with a Theatre teacher's signature.

-ACTING & FILM PRODUCTION (♦♦ or ♦♦♦)

-Credit 0.5; Semester; Grades 9, 10, 11, 12

-Prerequisite: Intro to Acting and Application Required

-Course Objectives: This course is GTV combining journalism, marketing and acting into a lab environment.
-The students in class will create film segments for the announcements including trailers, small films and documentaries.
-Sketch performances, vocal work, acting for the camera and editing will be included.

-ADVANCED ACTING ENSEMBLE (♦♦ or ♦♦♦)

-Credit 0.5; Semester; Grades 10, 11, 12

-Prerequisite: Acting & Stage Production or Acting & Film Production
+ADVANCED ACTING ENSEMBLE SEM 1 & SEM 2 (♦ or ♦♦♦) Credit 0.5; Semester; Grades 10, 11, 12 Prerequisite: Acting & Stage Production or Acting & Film Production

-Production

-Course Objectives: Students further develop their skills in the dramatic arts by becoming a member of a play producing company.
+Description: Students further develop their skills in the dramatic arts by becoming a member of a play producing company.
 Student-produced and directed productions are performed as a part of the GHS theatre season.
 Objectives include demonstrating knowledge and competent performance of theatrical arts concepts and skills.
 This course is designed for a student to take more than one time.
 Note: Students may take this course more than once with a Theatre teacher's signature.
 THEATRE ARTS (♦♦ or ♦♦♦)

-Credit 1.0; Year; Grades 10, 11, 12

-Prerequisite: None

-Course Objectives: This course combines and explores the implementation of the technical and design aspects of theatre production.
+Credit 1.0; Year; Grades 10, 11, 12 Description: This course combines and explores the implementation of the technical and design aspects of theatre production.
 The course includes design and construction in set, lights, sound, costumes, props and publicity besides being the "keeper of the theatre".
 Objectives include demonstrating knowledge and competent performance of theatre arts concepts and skills.
+Note: Students can take this course more than once with Theatre teacher's signature.